FrankSiret/break-rar-password/README.md

-# Break into an rar file
+# Break into rar file

 This project was for personal reasons, I forgot one of my passwords from a rar file, so I created a way to break it using keywords that I commonly used as I recall.